ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

 - What about your product that do your potential customers not realize they need?
 -

+Product
+- Problem
+- Curriculum of Courses on Career Laddering for ICs

 # Building your Sequence of Problems to Solve